MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 > [!WARNING]
 > These alerts provide information about your data.
 If you view your Power BI data on a mobile device and that device gets stolen, we recommend using the Power BI service to turn off all alerts.

 ## Add an alert to a dashboard tile

 Alerts can be set on three types of tiles (gauges, KPIs, and cards) on a Power BI dashboard.
-This tutorial uses the Sales and Marketing sample.
-To follow along, [get the sample](../create-reports/sample-sales-and-marketing.md).
+This tutorial uses the Sales and Marketing app available from AppSource.
+To follow along, [get the sample](end-user-app-marketing.md).

 1. From a dashboard gauge, KPI, or card tile, select the ellipsis.